KhaledElbasiouni/Deck-Detective/README.md

 # Deck Detective

 This project was made using Vue 3 using the Composition API and Pinia.
 It was created using a build setup based on Vite.
+The random cards were retrieved using the [Deck of Cards API](https://www.deckofcardsapi.com/).

 The aim of the project was to meet all the requirements set by the [OutStem Front-end Challenge](https://github.com/AES-Outreach/Fall-2023-Coop-Interviews).